-Departments are required to summarise the results of the maturity assessments at least every three years beginning 2020-21.
+Departments are required to summarise the results of the maturity assessments at least every three years beginning in 2020-21.
 A rating scale is outlined in the 'AMAF Guidance Note: Adopting a risk-based approach to AMAF compliance assurance and maturity assessments', which departments should use unless an alternative assessment tool has been discussed with DTF in advance of the commencement of the 2020-21 self-assessment reporting.

-A department may summarise its results using the graph as shown above, as an extract of the Maturity Rating Tool on the DTF website which can be found at https://www.dtf.vic.gov.au/infrastructure-investment/asset-management-accountability-framework.
+A department may summarise its results using the graph as shown above, as an extract of the Maturity Rating Tool on the DTF website.
 A department may describe its performance against the target maturity within the five category areas of leadership and accountability, planning, acquisition, operation, and disposal.
-Details should be provided on areas of non-compliance and material non-compliance including the nature of the requirements and can include details for specific asset classes.
+Details should be provided on areas of noncompliance and material non-compliance including the nature of the requirements and can include details for specific asset classes.
 A department may provide details of the reason for non-compliance, and the plan for and status of improvement.
 Agencies are encouraged to follow the same disclosure.
 For agencies with no asset base, refer to Standing Direction 1.5 for guidance.
 For agencies that have 31 December annual reports, agencies will be required to publicly report in their annual report for 2021.

-DISCLOSURE INDEX [REVISED]
+DISCLOSURE INDEX